×

 When we asked people living in Nicaragua about recreational activities, they mentioned:

 "In Nicaragua, residents enjoy a variety of recreational facilities, such as beaches, parks, and outdoor activities.
 The country's coastline provides access to a number of beautiful beaches, where visitors can relax and enjoy the sun and surf.
 Nicaragua also has a number of national parks, which offer a variety of activities such as hiking, camping, and bird watching.
 Additionally, Nicaragua is home to a number of lakes and rivers, which provide opportunities for fishing, kayaking, and other water sports.
-For those looking for a more urban experience, Nicaragua's cities offer a variety of cultural attractions, such as museums, galleries, and theaters," remarked one expat in Nicaragua.
+For those looking for a more urban experience, Nicaragua's cities offer a variety of cultural attractions, such as museums, galleries, and theaters," remarked one expat living in Nicaragua.

 What is the weather like in Nicaragua?